Jacob-MacMillan-Software/jacob-macmillan-software.github.io/_posts/2024-03-28-chess-engine.md

 The next step is to perform the evaluation of the position.
 There's many methods to do this, and many aspects we can use to score the position, and then still, even more methods we can use to represent that score.

-For this guide, we're going to use simple piece value scoring, and we will score all the pieces in number of pawns that they are worth.
+For this guide, we're going to use simple piece value scoring, and we will score all the pieces in numbers of pawns that they are worth.
 It is common to use 'centipawns' (1/100th of a pawn) as the base unit too, but the exact unit we use matters very little, as long as we're consistent with it.

 So, we'll assign each piece a value.
 We'll use the standard piece values, but you can adjust these if you find certain values make the engine better.